AkimotoRyou/ModMail/README.md

 # ModMail - Discord Bot

 Simple ModMail Discord bot designed for a small server and people that want to maintain their own ModMail bot in discord.
-ModMail is a bot that create a private space between support staff and user to address an issue.
+ModMail is a bot that create a private space between support staff and user to address an issue by creating a new channel.
 This bot only support one server per bot and the ticket will be made in the same server.
 Please note that i'm not an expert programmer therefore there might be some issues on resources efficiency.